Skip to main content

 Stephen Bell DO, FACOI's Profile

-Stephen Bell DO, FACOI Related seminars and products
+Stephen Bell DO, FACOI Related Seminars and Products

 Dr. Bell attended medical school at Lake Erie College of Osteopathic Medicine in Erie, Pa., and continued his medical education at Henry Ford Hospital in Wyandotte, where he completed a traditional internship, followed by his residency in internal medicine at Oakwood Southshore Medical Center in Trenton where he was chief resident.
 He continues to be involved in the education of medical students, interns, and medical residents as Assistant Professor of Medicine at Michigan State University.